Get the Marcus mobile banking app

 Surprisingly, the most common use for a personal loan is debt consolidation.

-There are many advantages to this.
+There are several advantages to this.
 First, simplicity.
-Rather than owing money to multiple creditors, you have just one loan to worry about.
-Also, if you’re consolidating credit card debt with a personal loan, the interest rate on the personal loan will typically be lower than the interest rate on your credit card.
+Rather than paying multiple creditors, you have to make just one payment (your loan payment).
+Second, if you’ve got good credit and are using a personal loan to consolidate credit card debt, you could get a personal loan that has a lower interest rate than the one on your credit cards.

 There’s a reason loans have been around for so long - they can be helpful in a variety of situations, benefiting both the borrower and the lender.